-Chantelle Bellrichard is a reporter with CBC Indigenous and is based in Vancouver.
-Email her at email@example.com or follow her on Twitter @pieglue.
+Chantelle Bellrichard was a reporter with CBC Indigenous based in Vancouver.
+Email her at firstname.lastname@example.org or follow her on Twitter @pieglue.

 Latest from Chantelle Bellrichard